 “His chemistry with everyone was shit.
 How’d you not see that, Cam?
 He was decent with the chick that played Audrey though.”

-Taylor said a bit too aggressively at first and threw the recyclable bag that once held nuts into the right bin as they passed a set of them on a path that led to the Bridge.
+Taylor said a bit too aggressively at first and threw the recyclable bag that once held nuts into a bin as they neared a path that led to the Bridge.

 “It just seemed like he was new to the industry.”
-Cameron replied calmly, diffusing any chance for argument.
+Cameron replied calmly, diffusing any chance for disagreements.
 “What did you think of it, Clay?”

-Clay, not yet over his melancholy of the day, didn’t feel like sharing his opinion.
+Clay, not yet over his melancholy of the day, didn’t feel like sharing his thoughts.
 Unfortunately, Dan insisted.
 They had a long walk ahead of them across the Bridge and conversation was needed.

 “…Well, I felt for Audrey.
 Her situation sucked - she needed some respect from her partner.”